Author

 New Found Friends

 Our companions on the cruise were wonderful food and travel-loving people.
-We all became fast friends after our first meal together and enjoyed each others’ company throughout the journey.
+We all became fast friends after our first meal together and enjoyed each other’s company throughout the journey.
 Sharing of the day’s tales and comparing travel stories made for some late nights over wine, scotch, and other libations.

 "Birthday

-Since it was my special birthday, the crew made the evening we celebrated my day really special.
+Since it was my special birthday, the crew made the evening we celebrated my birthday really special.
 The Chef created a wonderful birthday torte adorned with a huge spun sugar sculpture.
 We ate and drank ourselves silly and finished up the evening with Moet & Chandon Imperial at the barge bar while comparing pedicures.
 Fun was most certainly had by all.

 A Trip To Remember